-Each week of the summer holidays we’re inviting families (and those young at heart) to play with the past by trying out different medieval jobs.
+We’re inviting families (and those young at heart) to play with the past by trying out different medieval jobs.

 Why not start your journey with our free ‘download and print’ game That Job is History, where you have to pitch for a job like ‘gong farmer’ (poo shoveller) using the three skills cards you’ve drawn.
 Excellent for encouraging creative thinking and persuasive talking!

 If you've younger children we'd recommend our Play Castles at Home download.
 No need to print - just have a look at the activity suggestions and take them any direction you choose!

 Pick which job you'd like to try out first: